Dithiete

 Dithiete is an unsaturated heterocyclic compound that contains two adjacent sulfur atoms and two sp^{2}-hybridized carbon centers.
 Derivatives are known collectively as dithietes or 1,2-dithietes.
 With 6 π electrons, 1,2-dithietes are examples of aromatic organosulfur compounds.
 A few 1,2-dithietes have been isolated; one (low-yielding) route is oxidation of a dithiolene complex.
-3,4-Bis(trifluoromethyl)-1,2-dithiete is a particularly stable example.